Spite: To Hel and Back (& R.O.S.E.)

 Contribution

-My role during Spite was mainly to act as the engine programmer in the team.
-However, I did also work on some graphics and UI aspects.
+My role during Spite was mainly to act as the engine programmer in the team, where I focused on adding or improving essential systems in the engine.
+However, I did also work on some AI, graphics and UI features.

 Details